Oscar Edelstein: Orchestral

-In recent years Edelstein has decided to return to writing for orchestra.
-In 2010 this decision led to a commission from Orquesta Sinfónica Nacional, under the direction of Pedro Ignacio Calderón with the soloist Eduardo Isaac (guitar) and called "La Foto Del Tiempo."
+In recent years, Edelstein has decided to return to writing for orchestra.
+In 2010, this decision led to a commission from Orquesta Sinfónica Nacional, under the direction of Pedro Ignacio Calderón, with the soloist Eduardo Isaac Guitá,.a andalled "La Foto Del Tiempo."
 Then in 2011 came a commission from Basel Sinfonietta leading to "Cristal Argento I" and a premiere conducted by José Luis Gomez - who had just won first prize in the International Conductor's Competition of Sir Georg Solti at the Alte Oper in Frankfurt, and went gone on to be in 2016 the new musical director of the Tucson Symphony Orchestra.
 Both works used live electronic processing.
 Edelstein has a new major orchestral work in process.